 The British Council is committed to supporting the use of technology for the continuation of education in a crisis.
 As many teachers find themselves in an unfamiliar situation of having to teach their classes online, with little or no experience, the British Council TeachingEnglish website is committed to providing as much support as possible to help you navigate your way through the world of online teaching.

 Below is a list of initiatives that we are currently providing, or planning to provide in the coming weeks.

-We are currently running a series of four webinars specifically for teachers working online, with further webinars planned.
-These are held in Zoom with a capacity of 1,000.
-Due to high demand, registration is now full for most of our webinars.
-However, we will be live-streaming each one on YouTube.
-You can find the YouTube link weekly on our Facebook page.
+We have been running a series of webinars specifically for teachers and teacher educators working online, with further webinars planned.
+These are held in Zoom or Microsoft Teams with a capacity of 1,000.
 Please visit our webinar pages for more information.

 The first, on Friday 20 March, looked at 'ways of using your coursebook with online classes' and 'ideas for using breakout rooms'.
 You can watch a recording of this webinar, and download the presentations and extra materials.

 Global North-South project-based learning: Student to student telecollaboration for language-learning

 Student to student projects across continents are a pedagogically-sound addition to teacher-led online instruction.
 In this webinar, the presenters outline an ongoing telecollaborative project which involves science students in the UK, Palestine and Malawi.

 Previous webinars in this series

 - Teaching online - ways of using your coursebook with online classes' and ideas for using breakout rooms (recording)